 ARTICLE V: Meetings

-Section 4.
-Corporate Board Meetings.
-A corporate board meeting may be called by the president, vice president, in absence of the
+Directors meeting may be called by the president, or vice president, in absence of the

 ARTICLE VI: Appointed positions